 Your choice to breastfeed or not to breastfeed is a personal decision.
 Do not let others negatively influence your decision.
 For some, breastfeeding is not possible due to varying circumstances or breastfeeding may not be a mother's preferred method of feeding her baby.
 Some mothers may decide to breastfeed for only a short period of time after her baby is born or supplement with infant formula.

 In place of breastfeeding, infant formulas are food products designed to provide for the nutritional needs of infants.
-Learn more about infant formulas in our Health Encyclopedia and in our Pregnancy Health Center.
+Learn more about infant formulas in our Pregnancy Health Center.